-There may be times that we find it necessary to close the building due to unanticipated circumstances such as inclement weather; or to cancel classes due to required professional development or district-wide meetings.
-We will do our best to give you ample notice of such changes and will always attempt to find a mutually agreed upon time to reschedule make up classes.
+There may be times that we find it necessary to close the building due to unanticipated circumstances such as inclement weather, instructor out sick; or to cancel classes due to required professional development or district-wide meetings.
+We will do our best to give you ample notice of such changes.
+In the event a class must be cancelled the replacement class day will be the very next class date available at the end of the course and/or pre-determined dates given the first week of class.
+Thus, end dates have the potential to change so students must plan accordingly.
 Please check the JVS website at lcjvs.com or visit our Facebook page at Facebook.com/loraincountyjvs if you are unsure if the Adult Career Center is open.